 Greenwood Village, Colorado

-Colorado State University (CSU)-Global Campus specializes in distance learning.
-As a member of the Colorado State University System, the university affords its students access to a large network -- including over 37,000 current learners and 200,000 alumni.
-CSU-Global Campus emphasizes community engagement, innovative thinking, flexible access to coursework, and affordable programs.
-In fact, CSU-Global Campus course options continue to improve, even though tuition has remained the same for over seven years.
+Colorado State University Global specializes in distance learning.
+As a member of the Colorado State University System, the university affords its students access to a large network — including over 18,000 current learners and 15,000 alumni.
+CSU Global emphasizes community engagement, innovative thinking, flexible access to coursework, and affordable programs.
+In fact, CSU Global course options continue to improve, even though tuition has remained the same for over seven years.

-CSU-Global Campus creates its online programming with nontraditional learners in mind.
+CSU Global creates its online programming with nontraditional learners in mind.
 Courses follow eight-week cycles, starting at 12 potential enrollment dates.
 This allows students to begin their program at their convenience.
 Distance courses typically utilize an asynchronous format, allowing students to study course content as their schedules permit.
-CSU-Global Campus requires first-time freshmen to submit transcripts and ACT or SAT scores.
+CSU Global requires first-time freshmen to submit transcripts and ACT or SAT scores.

 Typical applicants possess a high school diploma or a GED, two years of work experience, an average of 12 transfer credits from an accredited university, and a minimum 2.3 GPA.